each/draft-aname/draft-ietf-dnsop-aname.md

   * If resolution failed, wait for a period before trying again.
 This retry time SHOULD be configurable.

-  * Otherwise, wait until the target address record TTL has expired, then repeat.
+  * Otherwise, wait until the target address RRset TTL has expired or is close to expiring, then repeat.

 It may be more efficient to manage the polling per ANAME target rather than per ANAME as specified (for example if the same ANAME target is